holoviz/panel/examples/reference/custom_components/ReactiveESM.md

 #### `render` Function

-The `render` function should return the HTML element to be displayed.
 It accepts the following parameters:

 - **`data`**: Represents the Python Parameters of the component and provides methods to `.watch` for changes and `.send_event` back to Python.
 - **`model`**: Corresponds to the Bokeh model.
 - **`view`**: Corresponds to the Bokeh view.
+- **`el`**: The parent HTML element to append child elements to.
+PLEASE EXPLAIN WHY ITS NEEDED.
+- **`children`**: PLEASE EXPLAIN WHAT THIS IS AND WHY ITS NEEDED.

-When using React and JSX, the function supports:
+When using React and JSX, the function also supports:

 - **`state`**: Manages state similar to React's [`useState`](https://www.w3schools.com/react/react_usestate.asp) hook.

+Any HTML element returned from the `render` function will be appended to the parent HTML element (`el`) of the component.

 #### Other Lifecycle Methods